eic/EICrecon/docs/tutorial/03-end-user-plugin.md

 _____________________________________________________________________________________________________________

-As exercises try (make sure you rebuild everytime you change your plugin):
+As exercises try (make sure you rebuild every time you change your plugin):

 1) Plot the X,Y positions of all the hits.